As anyone who’s looked into Tesla’s warranty specifics knows, there’s plenty of ground to cover. We’re here to help break it down for you!

 Tesla’s Battery and Drive Unit Limited Warranty for the Model X covers the battery and drivetrain systems for 8 years and 150,000 miles, whichever the vehicle reaches first.
 This warranty covers manufacturing defects and a minimum battery capacity of 70% retention over the warranty’s time frame, and it also concerns damage as a result of a battery fire.
 We’ll get more into the specifics of this warranty in the Battery Warranty section down below (important on the Model X, because the warranty terms for some pre-2020 models vary).

 How does the warranty on the Model X compare to other EVs?
-Pretty favorably; while it’s a slightly shorter timeframe and mileage for basic body coverage than it’s direct competitor the Jaguar I-PACE (which covers basic systems for a year or 10,000 miles longer than Tesla), the Model X’s Battery and Drive Unit Limited Warranty shows Tesla’s confidence in their tech with a generous 8 year / 150,000 miles.
-That’s 50,000 longer than what the I-PACE offers on its battery, and 3 years / 90,000 miles more than the I-PACE’s drivetrain.
-That warranty is looking pretty good for the Model X, right?
+Pretty favorably; while it has a slightly shorter timeframe and mileage for basic body coverage than its direct competitor the 2022 Jaguar I-PACE (which covers basic systems for a year or 10,000 miles longer than Tesla), the Model X’s Battery and Drive Unit Limited Warranty shows Tesla’s confidence in their tech with a generous 8 year / 150,000 miles.
+That’s 50,000 miles longer than what the I-PACE offers on its battery coverage.

 Tesla’s Model Y falls under the New Vehicle Limited Warranty umbrella of warranty subsections that include a Basic Vehicle Limited Warranty, a Safety Restraint System Limited Warranty, and a Battery and Drive Unit Limited Warranty.